The true power of influence: Crafting your impactful brand image

-Zappos, an online shoe and clothing store, has managed to create a brand image that is widely recognized as one of the most trustworthy, caring and thoughtful brands around.
+Zappos, an online shoe and clothing store, managed to create an image that is widely recognized as one of the most trustworthy, caring and thoughtful brands around.

 They’ve always been known to provide an amazing customer experience and offer overwhelmingly superior customer service.

 It’s exciting to see brands create such positive images for themselves.
 So how can we do the same?
-Let’s start by taking a look at some unique strategies.
+Let’s start by looking at some unique strategies.

-It’s not enough to research and think about how to improve our brand image – we need to think meaningfully about it.
+It’s not enough to research how to improve our image – we need to think meaningfully about it.
 How are we going to make this happen?
 What ways will a method or tactic work?
 These types of deeper questions should be a large part of the consideration stage.

-To give you a strong base in which to form your brand image, here are some powerful strategies:
+To give you a strong base, here are some powerful strategies.

-Content is a way for brands to develop strong bonds with consumers.
+Content is a way to develop strong bonds with customers.
 It informs them of new decisions while establishing company values and building voice.

-By now, most brands attempt to diversify their content, varying it in order to reach as many different markets as possible.
-This often results in different mediums as well, such as newsletters, articles and white papers.
+By now, most brands attempt to diversify their content in order to reach as many different markets as possible.
+This results in different mediums as well, such as newsletters, articles and white papers.

 However, this is only half the battle.
-Building brand image is all about learning how consumers view your brand.
-Since no brand is perfect, no content is either.
+Building brand image is all about learning how customers view you.
+Since no one is perfect, no content is either.
 In fact, a lot of content fails to connect with target audiences.

-Instead of simply attempting to diversify content and extend its outreach to new markets, try re-creating different pieces and taking new approaches.
+Instead of diversifying content and extending its outreach to new markets, try re-creating different pieces and taking new approaches.
 Chances are, if you take an in-depth look at your content, there will be things to change.

-None of our efforts are valuable if they don’t attempt to meet the needs and expectations of our audience.
-Knowing this, it’s extremely important to put in the extra effort to evaluate the market and re-test our methods.
+Our efforts aren’t valuable if they don’t meet the needs and expectations of our audience.
+Knowing this, it’s important to put in the extra effort to evaluate the market and re-test our methods.

-We might have a pretty good idea of who our audience is and what they’re all about, but chances are it’s not nearly as good as we think.
+We might have a good idea of who our audience is and what they’re all about, but that’s not enough.
 People move, they age, they change and their needs evolve.
-If we lock them into a category and keep them there, we’re bound to fail.
+If we lock them into a category, we’re bound to fail.

 As a general rule, it’s important to gather information such as age, location and interests.
-Of course, your brand will want different consumer data than other brands, so personalize your research.
+Of course, you’ll want different customer data than other brands, so personalize your research.

 If you want to discover new information about a specific market, there are tools that give detailed insight.
 SparkToro, for example, informs you of significant choices your target audience makes.

-Our team recently used SparkToro and found it was very useful, saving us tons of time we otherwise would have spent researching on our own.
+Our team recently used SparkToro and found it was very useful, saving time we otherwise would have spent researching on our own.

-Using an example brand that we mentioned earlier, Cabela’s uses color schemes that represent the outdoors.
-It’s as if their logo and other brand elements would blend in with a scene of nature.
+Using an example that we mentioned earlier, Cabela’s uses color schemes that represent the outdoors.
+Their logos and other brand elements blend into nature.